anrfram/CIS/README.md

 "How to make this modal more user-friendly"

-"complete this databse table to include all Germna cars (models/makes)"
+"Complete this databse table to include all Germna cars (models/makes)"

+"Explain what an API is, give me API examples, and explain how to implement the API into my backend"

+**Some AI was used months ago, and therefore, prompts were not saved, but they generically include the ones stated above